Thang, Ladakh

-Thang (also called Dhothang, Thanga Chathang) is a small village in the Leh district of Ladakh, India.
+Thang (also called Dhothang, Thanga Chathang) is a small Town in the Nubra district of Ladakh, India.
 It is in the historical Chorbat region of Baltistan, divided between India and Pakistan by the 1972 Line of Control.
-Thang is part of the Nubra tehsil and the Turtuk community development block.
+Thang is part of the Turtuk tehsil and the Turtuk community development block.
 It is twinned with the village of Frano, Gilgit-Baltistan.

 The village was seized from Pakistan along with three other villages in the area as a result of the Indo-Pakistani War of 1971.
 It is 2.5 kilometers from the Line of Control.
 The area's population is largely Balti.